-As of July 31, 2017, the Company held warrants or equity positions in seven companies that have filed registration statements on Form S-1 with the SEC in contemplation of potential initial public offerings.
-All seven companies filed confidentially under the Jumpstart Our Business Startups Act.
-There can be no assurance that companies that have yet to complete their initial public offerings will do so in a timely matter or at all.
-In addition, subsequent to June 30, 2017, the following companies announced or completed liquidity events:
+As of October 30, 2017, the Company held warrants or equity positions in four companies that have filed registration statements on Form S-1 with the SEC in contemplation of potential initial public offerings, including Aquantia Corp. and three companies which filed confidentially under the Jumpstart Our Business Startups Act.
+There can be no assurance that these companies will complete their initial public offerings in a timely manner or at all.
+In addition, subsequent to September 30, 2017, the following companies announced or completed liquidity events: